Mama June Dating Show — Will The ‘From Not To Hot’ Star Be The Next ‘Bachelorette’? [WATCH]

 — kalpana Sutradhar (@yalbon781) April 7, 2017

 Now that Sugar Bear is betrothed to Jennifer Lamb and Mama June is single and ready to mingle, it looks like reality TV producers really are talking a dating show.
 June confessed that there has been talk of a show called Marrying Mama June.
-She didn’t say what network the new reality tv show might be on or if it was even green-lighted yet but a lot of Mama June fans are hoping that she puts herself out there for a show like that.
+She didn’t say what network the new reality TV show might be on or if it was even green-lighted yet, but a lot of Mama June fans are hoping that she puts herself out there for a show like that.
 It would very likely be a ratings hit.

 While a Mama June dating show is what everyone else wants, it looks like she might not want to go that route while she’s just riding the fame wave and that’s the direction it’s currently headed.
-When asked about her love life, Mama June said this:
+When asked about her love life, Mama June said had the following to say.

 “I would put it this way: Whenever it comes into my life, I’ll know, I definitely want that person to be my best friend, my partner in crime, someone who’s going to love my children and love me — someone that’s going to be there and have my back just like I’ll have their back, someone who I don’t have to worry about cheating or doing this or doing that.”